verghost/vlc-lua-docs/index.md

 - The version of these docs on verghost.com might not be the most recent version.
 Changes are made to [this repo](https://github.com/verghost/vlc-lua-docs/) and are pulled as a subtree.

 # Script Basics
-There are a few types of lua scripts each with their own page instead of laying everything out here.
-I will use this page to cover the basics.

 ### What are VLC Lua Scripts?
 Scripts are small one-file programs written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)).
 These programs are run by VLC and can access internal VLC data and functionality via the VLC Lua API, which these docs attempt to describe.

 ### Installation
 Scripts are placed into their own special folders in the VLC install directory.
-Below are the default install directories for VLC on different platforms.
+Below are the install directories for VLC scripts on different platforms.
 - Windows (all users): %ProgramFiles%\VideoLAN\VLC\lua\
 - Windows (current user): %APPDATA%\VLC\lua\
 - Linux (all users): /usr/lib/vlc/lua/